Cinematography: The Best Lighting School Is NatureHow to build your career as a cinematographer, from experimentation to representation.

-First of all, can you tell me how you got involved in this project?
+First of all, Matthias, can you tell us how you got involved as the cinematographer?

-Raphael Saadiq “Stone Rolling” came my way in January 2011 via my US agent Gregg Dallesandro who had followed Director Dori Oskowitz’s work for a bit and liked the idea of him and I working together.
-It was the first project of the year and had quite a challenged budget since it was one of the later singles off of Raphael’s then newly released album to be released.
+Raphael Saadiq’s “Stone Rollin” came my way in January 2011 via my US agent, Gregg Dallesandro, who had followed Director Dori Oskowitz’s work for a bit and liked the idea of him and I working together.
+It was the first project of the year and had quite a challenged budget since it was one of the later singles to be released from Raphael’s then newly-released album.

-I noticed your represented in the US by Sheldon Prosnit Agency and in Europe by Cosmic Agency Paris.
+I noticed you’re represented in the US by Sheldon Prosnit Agency and in Europe by Cosmic Agency Paris.
 Can you tell me how these agencies assist you as a cinematographer?

-Producers and directors send a request to the agency looking for a DP on a certain project.
-If my agents feels that it I would be a good fit he then recommends me and sends my reel their way.
-Every agent usually puts up a variety of cinematographers up for the same job.
+Producers and directors send a request to the agency looking for a DP [Director of Photography] for a certain project.
+If my agent feels that it would be a good fit, he recommends me and sends my reel their way.
+Every agent usually puts a variety of cinematographers up for the same job.
 That’s perfectly healthy and important to give the directors choices.

-Are there certain things that budding cinematographers can do to help their chances of finding representation?
+Well said.
+With the democratizing of technology, the world of cinematography has become more and more competitive.
+Are there certain things budding cinematographers can do to help their chances of finding representation?

 A great festival for cinematographers of all levels is Camerimage in Poland.
-I’ve had the privilege to go twice and the level of talent and legendary talent at the festival is truly humbling.
+I’ve had the privilege of going twice, and the level of talent at the festival is truly humbling.

 At what point do you feel a cinematographer is ready for agency representation?

-Once you have found your personal style as a cinematographer and your work is on par or better than what’s out there then you’re ready for representation.
-This is the way I did it but of course everyone has their personal way, process and truth.
+Once you have found your personal style as a cinematographer and your work is on par with or better than what’s out there, you’re ready for representation.
+This is the way I did it, but of course, everyone has their personal way, process, and truth.

-I think it is possible to make a good living with videos only but at the end it wasn’t for me to do videos only.
-The music, artists and videos I enjoyed shooting never had enough budget to really pay a decent rate.
+I think it is possible to make a good living with videos only, but in the end, it wasn’t for me to do videos only.
+The music, artists, and videos I enjoyed shooting never had enough budget to really pay a decent rate.
 These projects were gold for the reel but certainly not for my wallet.
-I know DPs who make a good living in music videos but they usually shoot bigger pop or rap artists and do a ton of them.
+I know DPs who make a good living in music videos, but they usually shoot bigger pop or rap artists and do a ton of them.

 Good agents will always work hard to get you noticed on all levels.
-Once the ball gets rolling and a DP starts working with a certain director repeatedly their job had payed off and that’s the point when both you and the agent start to really benefit.
-It should always be a health and symbiotic relationship Therefore it is important to be honest with your agent at all times and speak your mind.
-The more they get to know you as a person and artist the better they will be at finding you the collaborators you want.
+Once the ball gets rolling and a DP starts working with a certain director repeatedly, their job has paid off, and that’s the point at which both you and the agent start to really benefit.
+It should always be a healthy and symbiotic relationship.
+Therefore, it is important to be honest with your agent at all times and speak your mind.
+The more they get to know you as a person and artist, the better they will be at finding you the collaborators you want.

-What camera and lenses did you use for the “Stone Rollin” music video project?
+Wise words.
+Circling back to “Stone Rollin”, what camera and lenses did you use for the shoot?

-I was impressed to say the least.
-The “noise” of that camera had a strong resemblance to film grain which I love and the highlights would hold up particularly well in the higher ISO settings.
+I was impressed, to say the least.
+The “noise” of that camera had a strong resemblance to film grain, which I love, and the highlights held up particularly well in the higher ISO settings.
 I parked the camera at ISO 1600 and didn’t change it for the entire project.
-As a matter of fact 1600 is still my favorite ISO setting for 90% of projects.
+As a matter of fact, 1600 is still my favorite ISO setting for 90% of projects.

-While 1600 retains a bit more detail in the high-light compared to 800 it really is a very personal choice.
-It’s not for everyone but I do like the textured look more than a what I feel is more plastic looking clean digital look.
+While 1600 retains a bit more detail in the highlights compared to 800, it really is a very personal choice.
+It’s not for everyone, but I do like the textured look more than what I feel is a more plastic-looking, clean, digital look.

-If you look close you’ll be able to pick out the 7D footage.
-It’s very noisy and doesn’t resolve nearly as well at the Alexa considering the ultra low light levels.
+If you look closely, you’ll be able to pick out the 7D footage.
+It’s very noisy and doesn’t resolve nearly as well as the Alexa considering the ultra low light levels.

-The lenses I used were Cooke S2 Speed Pancros.
-These vintage Cooks are light weight, lower contrast and add a wonderful color tone and soft quality to the image.
+The lenses I used were Cooke S2 Speed Panchros.
+These vintage Cookes are lightweight, lower contrast, and add a wonderful color tone and soft quality to the image.
 The pictures are still sharp but not overly so.
 Essentially a step closer to mimicking the look and feel of film.